Agave: planting, growing, and caring for

 While this beautiful succulent perennial proves to be quite hardy in dry soil, it does not tolerate excess moisture well, especially in winter, which would surely cause it to rot.
 It also struggles with winter rains and heavy, waterlogged soils in winter.

-Provide it with a location that matches its ample growth: after a few years, Agave can become exuberant in open ground and for the larger varieties, reach surprising dimensions of up to 4-5 metres in diameter and the same in height!
+Provide it with a location that matches its substantial growth: after a few years, Agave can become exuberant in open ground and for the larger varieties, reach surprising dimensions of up to 4-5 metres in diameter and the same in height!

 Give it a clear space and keep spiny agaves away from pathways and young children!